Do you want to hear one of the least publicized benefits of working from home? You get sick less often.

 Please tag your pictures with #cnzrecipes.
 I'll share my favorites!

 - 1.2 kilos (2 1/2 pounds) mixed cold weather vegetables, such as carrots, parsnips, potatoes, kabocha, broccoli, cauliflower, etc.

 - a "thumb" of fresh ginger, about 2.5 cm (1 ") in length, peeled and cut into thin matchsticks

 - 4 cloves

 - 1/4 teaspoon ground cinnamon (I use fresh cinnamon from Cinnamon Hill)

 - 400 ml (13 1/2 ounces) coconut milk

 - Cut the vegetables into bite-size cubes, or sticks, or florets.

 - Heat the oil in a thick-bottomed pot with a lid, such as a Dutch oven.
 Add the onions and salt, and cook for 3 minutes, stirring frequently, until softened.
 Add the ginger, cloves, and cinnamon, and cook for 1 minute.

-- Add the vegetables, pour in two thirds of the coconut milk and 120 ml (1/2 cup) water, and stir.
-Cover, bring to a low simmer, and cook for 30 minutes, stirring every now and then, until the vegetables are soft.
+- Stir, cover, bring to a low simmer, and cook for 30 minutes, stirring every now and then, until the vegetables are soft.